hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - method of attack is used by a hacker to send malicious code through a web application to an unsuspecting user to request that the victims web browser executes the code: <span style="color: #bb6600;">cross-site scripting</span>

-- Buffer overflow
-  - the volume of data exceeds the storage capacity of the memory buffer
-  - write the data to the buffer overwrites adjacent memory locations
+- Trojan malware attacks
-  - commonly associated w/ <span style="color: #bb6600;">C/C++</span> programming languages
+  - <span style="color: #bb6600;">back-door virus</span>
+    - any form of program that grants unauthorized access to an entire system via a software or network vulnerability (Trojan malware attacks)

-- rootkit
+  - <span style="color: #bb6600;"></span>
     - Trojan malware attack
     - a type of malware that is designed to infect a target PC and allow an attacker to install a set of tools that grant him <span style="color: #bb6600;">persistent remote access</span> to the computer
     - a program providing maliciously privileged access to a computer
     - types: 1) kernel; 2) <span style="color: #bb6600;">user mode</span>; 3) <span style="color: #bb6600;">bootloader</span>; 4) Memory rootkits
   - botnet
     - a collection of internet-connected devices infected by malware
     - unauthorized access
     - malicious activities including credentials leaks, unauthorized access, data theft and DDoS attacks
     - <span style="color: #bb6600;">group of computers</span> connected to the Internet that have been compromised by a hacker using a virus or Trojan horse

+- Buffer overflow
+  - the volume of data exceeds the storage capacity of the memory buffer
+  - write the data to the buffer overwrites adjacent memory locations
+  - commonly associated w/ <span style="color: #bb6600;">C/C++</span> programming languages

 - DoS and DDoS